 Many states require that 1 - 2 witnesses also sign the marriage license.

 It is a requirement in many states that a witness, or pair of witnesses, also sign the marriage license.
 The witness(es) must complete their required fields on the license and sign the document.
 Traditionally this is done by the maid of honor and/or best man.

 Depending on the state, it can be the responsibility of the couple or the minister to return the completed marriage license.
 The license must be returned to the office from which it was issued, or to another approved government office, in person or via the mail.
-The marriage will not be legally binding until the license has been recorded by the state.
+Specific instructions should be included with the marriage license when it is filed for by the couple.